-30 years' experience in both commercial and residential development, asset and estate management.
+Chartered Surveyor with 30 years professional experience in both commercial and residential development, asset and estate management.

-Joined Mid-Wales Housing in 2014.

-Previous housing association experience with Circle and Guinness Housing Groups and Merthyr Tydfil Housing Association in Wales.
+Started working for Mid-Wales Housing in 2014 having previously worked for the Circle and Guinness Housing Groups in England and Merthyr Housing Association in Wales.

+Previously employed in the commercial sector as the Head of Estates for the Royal Mail, covering London and the South East of England and Cwmbran Development Corporation.

-Llŷr Edwards Group Director Commercial Services Degree in Building Technology and Management.
-Over 20 years' housing experience.
+Llŷr Edwards Group Director Commercial Services

+Degree in Building Technology and Management.

+Over 25 years of building & maintenance experience.

 Joined Tai Ceredigion in 2009.

-Planned, managed and successfully oversaw completion of WHQS works for TC.
+Planned, managed and successfully oversaw completion of WHQS works for Tai Ceredigion.